FAQ: Becoming a Member

 - What happens during the application process?

-Once we receive your application form, we do an overall check of your application.
-Once we have approved your application we will send you the invoice by email and the Standard Service Agreement by DHL.
-(The SSA for Dutch applicants will be sent by registered mail.)
+Once we receive your application form, we do a due diligence check.
+Once the official registration documents have been validated and we have approved your application we will send you the invoice by email and the RIPE NCC Standard Service Agreement (SSA) by DHL.
+The SSA for Dutch applicants will be sent by regular postal mail.

 - How long does it take to become a member?

-This depends on the time you need for paying the invoice and signing the Standard Service Agreement.
-We need to have the original signed Standard Service Agreement returned, so it also depends on the postal system.
-We send all Standard Service Agreements for new members by DHL, except for Dutch applicants (registered mail).
+It also depends on how long it takes you to pay the invoice and sign and return the original RIPE NCC Standard Service Agreement to us.
+We send all RIPE NCC Standard Service Agreements for new members by DHL, except for Dutch applicants (regular postal mail).

-It is possible to become a RIPE NCC member within two weeks.
+It’s possible to become a RIPE NCC member within two weeks, depending on the registration documents validation.

 - What happens when the application process is complete?